VertigoRay/RegistryPlusDsc/README.md

 }
 ```

 However, if you want to do something more advanced that [Registry](https://docs.microsoft.com/en-us/powershell/dsc/registryresource) can't currently handle; use **RegistryPlus**.
-[See the wiki for more details ...](https://github.com/UNT-CAS/RegistryDsc/wiki)
+[See the wiki for the details ...](https://github.com/UNT-CAS/RegistryDsc/wiki)

 # Installation